intel/iotg-dpdk-ref-app/README.md

 Options
   -p PORTMASK: hexadecimal bitmask of ports to configure
-  -q NQ: number of queue (=ports) per lcore (default is 1)
-  -T PERIOD: packet will be transmit each PERIOD microseconds (must >=50us, 50us by default, 5000000 max)
-  -d Destination MAC address: use ':' format, for example, 08:00:27:cf:69:3e
+  -q NQ: number of queue (=ports) per lcore (default is 1) -T PERIOD: packet will be transmit each PERIOD microseconds (must >=300us, 3000us by default, 5000000 max) -d Destination MAC address: use ':' format, for example, 08:00:27:cf:69:3e
-  -D [1,0] (1 to enable debug mode, 0 default disable debug mode)
-  -c Total packet to be send to destination (100000 by default, must not >1500000)
-  --[no-]mac-updating: Enable or disable MAC addresses updating (enabled by default)
+  -D [1,0] (1 to enable debug mode, 0 default disable debug mode) -c Total packet to be send to destination (100000 by default, max 2000000) --[no-]mac-updating: Enable or disable MAC addresses updating (enabled by default)
       When enabled:
        - The source MAC address is replaced by the TX port MAC address